tomster/collective.hostout/README.rst

 SilverLining
  Hostout allows you to deploy many different kinds of applications instead of just wsgi based python apps.
-Buildout lets you define the installation of alomost any kind of application.
+Buildout lets you define the installation of almost any kind of application.

 Puppet
  TODO